wesraph/Dubbatransitek/README.md

  **0.0.5 (in-dev):**
  - Totally rethink the database structure (add music model, be careful, old database <=0.0.4 or not compatible with newer)
  - Update README
- - Add docker !
-Run dubbatransitek in a command ! (not finished)
  - Design change on playlist pages (sticky player)
  - Fix remove button (launch music when clicked)
  - Improve music changing speed: no more reloading
+ - Use ssydtomp3 instead of alltomp3 wich fix souncloud playlist import and add spotify and deezer track download

+ - Add docker !
+Install Dubbatransitek in a command !
+(WIP)
+ - Page to edit music info (WIP)
+ - Playlist music ordering with something like https://github.com/RubaXa/Sortable (WIP)

  **0.0.4:**
  - Remove the opacity fade transition (it was causing bug when seeking during the musics transition)